 Amber served as a presidential political appointee at the Pentagon as the Deputy Assistant to the Secretary of Defense (Outreach) in 2017 and 2018.

 Amber frequently appears on national TV networks including Fox News, Fox Business, CNN, MSNBC, Hill.TV, and CNBC as a leading expert in defense, national security, military operations, and foreign policy.
 Amber has guested hosted WMAL Mornings on the Mall, Washington DC’s largest political morning talk show.
 Smith is a renowned national speaker where she tells her inspirational story of perseverance and determination, lessons of leadership and communication, and achieving success under extreme pressure.
-In 2016, she was the emcee at the sixth annual Navy SEAL Legacy Foundation in Dallas.
+She was the emcee at the sixth annual Navy SEAL Legacy Foundation in Dallas.
 Amber is also a frequent columnist at The Hill where she provides analysis on global affairs, defense and national security.